Updated July 19th 2023

-Tempranillo is mostly known as the main grape in the Spanish wine region of Rioja.
+Tempranillo is the dominant red grape variety in the Spanish wine region of Rioja.
 It is, however, planted all over the world.
-Outside Spain, the most famous wine regions for this grape are in Portugal (Douro, Dão and Alentejo), where the grape is called Tinta Roriz or Aragonês.
+Outside Spain, the most famous wine regions for this grape are in Portugal, where the grape is called Tinta Roriz or Aragonês.
 Does it sound complicated?
 Don’t worry.
 This wine guide will help you understand the typical characteristics of Tempranillo, its different styles, and the best food pairings for the grape.

 Tempranillo is a popular dark grape variety which gives tannic and fruity wines with good acidity.
 Tempranillo wines are usually medium or full-bodied, with good structure.
 Characteristic juicy flavours of cherry, plum, and blackberries are accompanied with savory aromas of leather, herbs and tobacco.
 When Tempranillo is aged in oak, which is usually the case when grown in Rioja, it has aromas of vanilla and spices.